-Fortunately this powerful functionality is very easy to use as you can see in the screenshot above.
+Fortunately, this powerful functionality is very easy to use.
 Each watermarking section comes with a separate Filter that contains the following fields:

-- Apply Filter: A simple check box that allows filtering to be enabled or disabled.
-When disabled, watermarks are automatically added to all documents. - Field List: A list of fields that can be used to apply filters on e.g. Title, Author, Content Type, etc. This is a 'sanitised' list similar to the one displayed in SharePoint's own View filter.
-Non sensible 'for internal use only' fields are automatically stripped out. - Comparison Type: Specify the kind of comparison to use, e.g. 'is equal to', 'is greater than', 'contains', 'begins with' etc. - Comparison Value: The value(s) to compare the selected field with.
+- Apply Filter: A simple check box that allows filtering to be toggled.
+When disabled, watermarks are automatically added to all documents. - Field List: A list of fields that can be used to apply filters on e.g., Title, Author, Content Type, etc. This is a 'sanitised' list similar to the one displayed in SharePoint's own View filter.
+Nonsensible 'for internal use only' fields are automatically stripped out. - Comparison Type: Specify the kind of comparison to use, e.g., 'is equal to', 'is greater than', 'contains', 'begins with' etc. - Comparison Value: The value(s) to compare the selected field with.
 Full details are provided below.